sodadata/docs/soda-cl/automated-monitoring.md

     - exclude PROD%
 ```

-By default row counts and schema will be automatically monitored.
-And you'll get warnings if row counts have anomalies or for any schema changes.
+By default, Soda Core sends row count and schema information to Soda Cloud for every table in your data source.
+Soda Cloud issues warnings if row counts have anomalies, or if there is any change to a schema.

-You can also specify what aspects to skip like this.
-If you skip all aspects like in the example below, nothing will be monitored of course :)
+Use the following to specify any automated monitoring aspects you do not wish to send to Soda Cloud.

 ```yaml
 automated monitoring:
   tables: ['%']